Update: Nusinersen received FDA approval on December 23, 2016, and will be marketed as Spinraza.

 Why are the nusinersen trial results so exciting?

-They’re big news because spinal muscular atrophy is a disease for which there has not been a treatment.
-We haven’t had any treatment to offer our patients since it was first described in 1891.
+They’re big news because spinal muscular atrophy is a disease for which there has been only supportive care and treatment of comorbidities.
+We haven’t had any curative treatment to offer our patients since it was first described in 1891.
 For the first time, we’re really on the verge of having a medication that seems to have efficacy.
 Not everybody responds dramatically, but there appears to be a response in many patients.

-What have you observed clinically in patients during the trial?
+What have you observed clinically in patients during the trials?

-The patients in the SMA1 trial now range from almost 2 years to 3 years old.
-I continue to be blinded, so I don’t know what my patients are getting, but we have patients with SMA1, also known as Werdnig Hoffman disease, who have been able to acquire motor milestones, something we never see.
+The patients in the SMA1 trial now range from almost 1.5 years to 3 years old.
+I continue to be blinded, so I don’t know what my patients are getting, but we have patients with SMA1, also known as Werdnig Hoffman disease, who have been able to acquire motor milestones, something we never see after the diagnosis is made.
 Usually they decline precipitously; 90 percent are dead by the age of 2 years without aggressive respiratory support.
-We have seen infants developing head control, sitting, rolling over, standing and showing some ability to walk with support.
+During the ENDEAR study, we have seen infants developing head control, sitting, rolling over, standing and sometimes showing some ability to walk with support.
 So these are substantial changes.

 Could all SMA patients benefit from nusinersen?